 Here are 10 reasons to stop eating so much chicken (and more grass-fed beef…)

 If you’ve ever visited a sustainable farm, you’ve probably seen some happy brown chickens running around in the grass, pecking at bugs and making noise.
-These happy chicken are not the cornish cross, which is so incredibly far removed from anything close to a “natural” that they will die of organ failure if you don’t kill them by about 5 weeks.
+These happy chickens are not the cornish cross, which is so incredibly far removed from anything close to a “natural” animal, that they will die of organ failure if you don’t kill them by about 5 weeks.
 (In 1925, the average chicken took 125 days to reach market weight.
 Today, it’s only 47 days.)
 They absolutely could not survive in the wild.
 We tried raising this breed on our farm in an outdoor system and one little strike of thunder would send 1/2 the flock into cardiac arrest.
-They are absolutely pitiful examples of life.
 They grow so quickly (better returns for the farmer) that their bodies can’t keep up.
 Their breasts become so heavy that they can’t walk.
 This is the breed of chicken you’re getting when you buy grocery store chicken.
 Cows are also pretty domesticated but it’s nothing like what we’ve done to chickens.

 Speaking of unnatural, intensive chicken operations also produce incredible amounts of pollution – when animals are raised in a responsible way, their waste actually benefits the soil.
 This brings me to my next point…